dsawa/rom-dynamodb/README.md

 You can then begin developing, running RSpec tests with the following command:

 ```
-$ docker-compose run rom rspec [args...]
+$ docker-compose run --rm rom rspec [args...]
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/davidkelley/rom-dynamo.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dsawa/rom-dynamodb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License